-Vantage's Police Academy provides student with training required by the Ohio Peace Officers Training Commission (OPOTC) to pursue a career in law enforcement.
-Vantage Police Academy has been serving Van Wert and surrounding communities since 1994.
+This program provides student with training required by the Ohio Peace Officers Training Commission (OPOTC) to pursue a career in law enforcement.
+This program has been serving Van Wert and surrounding communities since 1994.
 Training is under the direction of a State of Ohio approved Academy Commander.
+Upon completion of the course, students are eligible to earn the Ohio Peace Officer Certificate which opens doors to a variety of law enforcement opportunities.

-Successful completers will receive a certificate of completion and are eligible to take the State of Ohio Exam.
-Passing the state exam entitles graduates to certification by the State of Ohio Peace Officer Training Commission (OPOTC).
+In order to complete successfully, students must complete 100% of the training hours and must pass the Physical Fitness Standards Test given near the end of the program.
+Successful completers will receive a certificate of completion and are eligible to take the written examination for Ohio Peace Officers.
+Passing the state exam entitles graduates to certification by the State of Ohio Peace Officer Training Commission (OPOTC) required for employment as a peace officer in the state of Ohio.

 - Must be 18 years of age or older

 - Possess a valid high school diploma, GED or its equivalent

 - Pass a drug screen, physical, and FBI & BCI background check